dependabot/dependabot-core/README.md

 [![Build Status](https://travis-ci.org/gocardless/bump.svg?branch=master)](https://travis-ci.org/gocardless/bump)

-Bump helps keep your project's Ruby and Node dependencies up to date.
+Bump helps you keep your project's Ruby and Node dependencies up to date.
 It:

 - Checks for updates to each of your dependencies.
 - Builds an updated dependency file for each update required.